CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{< img src="/images/cumulus-vx/testdrive-topology.png" width="400" >}}

-To be able to follow the labs, you need to convert the two leaf, one spine topology we use in this documentation to the topology used in the labs.
+To be able to follow the labs, you need to convert the two leaf and one spine topology we use in this documentation to the topology used in the labs.

 {{%notice tip%}}